 How to get an Iranian Visa in 2022

-Getting a visa for Iran isn’t that difficult (unless you’re traveling on an American, British, or Canadian passport, in which you should click here to find out what you’ll need to do in Jetfarer’s post on traveling Iran as an American).
+Getting a visa for Iran isn’t that difficult (unless you’re traveling on an American, British, or Canadian passport, in which you should click here to find out what you’ll need to do in my post on getting a tourist visa for Iran as an American).

 In this post, I will share the steps I went through to get an Iranian visa on my Italian passport in 2019 and again in 2021.